 - Based on information taken from the BYU-Idaho Thomas E. Ricks Grant Application and the FAFSA

-- For the 2020/2021 application, students are evaluated on high school GPA and ACT/SAT score (see Table 1 below)
+- For the 2020/2021 application, students are evaluated on high school GPA and ACT/SAT score (see Tables 2 and 3 below)

 - For continuing students: BYU-Idaho GPA based on cumulative data from the end of the previous Fall semester (see Table 4 below).
 Students must have completed at least 14 resident credits at BYU-Idaho.

 - For transfer students: transfer GPA (see Table 4 below)

 Students who submit their BYU-Idaho Thomas E. Ricks Grant Application after the March 1st priority deadline will be evaluated for financial need only and awarded based on university fund availability.

 Recently Returned Missionaries must complete the required applications before the Financial Aid Determination Date of their first semester back in order to be evaluated for the maximum eligible awards

 Academic Achievement Evaluation Tables